A happy ending for Seattle’s Bop Street Records: a nonprofit buys up the entire collection

 Kahle has a particular interest in obscure recordings, he said.
 “High school marching bands, soundtracks for foreign movies you’ve never heard of — those are just treasures.”

-The diversity and quality of the Bop Street inventory, which includes more than 100 albums by jazz pianist Fats Waller as well as a healthy selection of classical music, rock, R&B, jazz, classical, country and other musical genres, was exactly the kind of thing the Internet Archive is on the lookout for, Kahle said.
+The diversity and quality of the Bop Street inventory, which includes more than 100 albums by jazz pianist Fats Waller as well as a healthy selection of classical music, rock, R&B, jazz, country and other musical genres, was exactly the kind of thing the Internet Archive is on the lookout for, Kahle said.

 He discovered the Bop Street collection was for sale through the Internet Archive’s head of IT, Jonah Edwards, who had previously lived in Seattle and shopped at the store.
 Another former Seattleite, Tonya Mosley, also helped spread the word by posting a story last week on National Public Radio.